Zhuoyuan1/jinstall/README.md

 ## What it jinstall?

 **jinstall** is an automated terminal-based file installer.
-It is the perfect tool for easily installing your *dotfiles*!
+It is, for example, the perfect tool for easily installing your *dotfiles*!

 From a repository of files (typically put under version control) and according to rules (described in `Jinstall` files), **jinstall** creates links to those